pran786166/pran786166/README.md

 # Hi 👋, I'm Praneet

 ## Aspiring Financial Analyst and Investment Banker 🎓
-### Pursuing MBA in Finance and Business Analytics with academic support from IBM
+### Currently,pursuing MBA in Finance and Business Analytics with academic support from IBM
----

 ### Top Skills